 - inter-state school sport opportunities.

 School Sport Victoria (SSV), as part of the Department of Education and Training (DET), coordinates interschool sport and representative school sport for schools and students in Victoria.
-In collaboration with various state sporting organisations, SSV offer a range of sports to Victorian students in Years 4 - 12.
+In collaboration with various state sporting organisations, SSV offers a range of sports to Victorian students in Years 4 - 12.
 SSV also supports the development of emerging athletes through the Team Vic state teams.

 Strategies and approaches